BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Experiments

 \subsection{Experimental Setup}

 \textbf{Models.} We evaluate a range of state-of-the-art open-source and proprietary LLMs.
 Open-source models include \textbf{LLaMA-3.1} (70B, 405B) and \textbf{Qwen-2.5-Coder} (14B, 32B).
-Closed-source models include the \textbf{GPT} family (GPT-4o, GPT-4o-mini, GPT-o3-mini), \textbf{Claude-3.7-sonnet}, and the \textbf{Gemini-2.0-flash} family (flash and flash-lite).
+Closed-source models include the \textbf{GPT} family (GPT-4o, GPT-o3-mini, GPT-5.2), the \textbf{Gemini} family (Gemini-2.0-Flash, Gemini-3-Pro), and the \textbf{Claude} family (Claude-3.7-Sonnet, Claude-4.5-Opus).
 This selection spans a diverse range of parameter scales, computational cost profiles, and architectural design philosophies.

 \textbf{Isolated SQL generation.} We first assess models in a single-turn text-to-SQL setting.
-Each model receives a baseline prompt containing:
+Each model receives a baseline prompt containing: (1) the natural language biomedical question from the benchmark, (2) the database schema describing tables, columns, and relationships, and (3) simple instructions on how to structure the SQL query and remain consistent with the database schema.